EsNFish/fish-udacity-capstone/README.md

 https://pet-checkin.herokuapp.com/

 A Postman suite (pet_checkin.postman_collection.json) with current authentication is provided in the project.
-The only additional set up needed is to create an environment that has a value of base_url with the url to the heroku app or to your local run of it
+The only additional set up needed is to create an environment that has a value of base_url with the url to the heroku app or to your local server
 <h2>To run API locally</h2>
 <ul>
     <li>set up virtual environment if you wish</li>